 How can I obtain a travel signature?

 Travel signatures are not required to exit the U.S.; valid travel signatures are only needed for re-entry into the U.S. Travel signatures must be signed by an OIE advisor within 12 months of the date of re-entry for current students or within 6 months of the date of re-entry for students on OPT.
-Please note that travel within the U.S. does not require an updated travel signature on the I-20 or DS-2019.
+Please note that travel within the U.S. does not require an updated travel signature on the Form I-20 or Form DS-2019.

 Instructions for obtaining a travel signature from OIE: